FILING DEADLINE--Kuznicki Law PLLC Announces Class... | INN

-FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of ANVS, ATVI, PYPL and RKT
+FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of COIN, DIDI, LOTZ and PYPL

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.
-Rocket Companies, Inc. Class Period: February 25, 2021 and May 5, 2021 Lead Plaintiff Motion Deadline: August 30, 2021 SECURITIES FRAUD To learn more, visit Activision Blizzard, Inc. Class Period: August 4, 2016 and July 27, 2021 Lead Plaintiff Motion Deadline: October 4, 2021 …
+CarLotz, Inc. Class Period: December 30, 2020 and May 25, 2021 Lead Plaintiff Motion Deadline: September 7, 2021 SECURITIES FRAUD To learn more, visit DiDi Global Inc. Class Period: June 30, 2021 and July 21, 2021, or purchase of shares issued either in or after the June 2021 Initial …

 The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of the following publicly traded companies.